devopsengineerDan/Daniel_project/README.md

 ```
 🧨🧨🧨 FIT <===> READY <===> FAITHFUL
-🧨🧨🧨 LESS KNOWLEDGE OF YOU -----> MORE KNOWLEDGE OF THE ENVIRONMENT
+🧨🧨🧨 LESS KNOWLEDGE OF YOU -----> MORE KNOWLEDGE OF THE ENVIRONMENT  ----> READ YOUR ENVIRONMENT
 +++++++++++++++++++++
 🧨🧨🧨 LIFE IS WHAT YOU MAKE OF IT
 🧨🧨🧨 DO ALL AND WHAT IS NECESSARY TO SUCCEED [DIRECTOR && ACTOR]